tonmanayo/hypertube/README.md

 # hypertube
-What we want to make   Create a web application that allows the user to research and watch videos while being downloaded.
+we are creating a web application that allows the user to research and watch videos while being downloaded.